 If you’re addressing certain pain-points in your organisation, make sure you know what success looks like so you can measure the value of your CRM.
 For more help, you might like to download our CRM Buyers Guide.

 When Should You Start Using a CRM?

 The right time to invest in a customer relationship management system will vary according to your business and industry.
-As a rule-of-thumb, if you’re handling more prospects that you can remember, you need a CRM system.
+As a rule of thumb, if you’re handling more prospects than you can remember, you need a CRM system.

 Start for Free and Upgrade When Your Business Grows

 If you’re a small business with limited IT support and a limited budget, there are simple CRMs at affordable prices that will fit your needs.
 Then, as your business grows, you can upgrade to add more features and users.
 If you’re a new business start-up, there are a few free systems available that will include all the features you need to get started.

 What Features Should I Look Out For?

 The features you need will vary according to your business and, remember, not all CRMs are the same.
 There are different levels of features from the very basic to those with all the bells and whistles.
 Price is likely to be a key factor but it’s also worth considering which features you really need.
 A CRM packed with features that you never actually use will be more complicated, more expensive, and is likely to limit user adoption – one of the most cited reasons for CRM failure.

 A basic CRM will include contact management and opportunity management.
 This will let you find your customers and past communications instantly and track your sales leads.
 However, there are many little extras that can make all the difference to how you use the CRM.
 For example, look for one that you can customise with your own fields and settings to reflect your sales process.